sparsonslab/python-resume/README.md

 (2007, O'Reilly).
 A section of that book ("Parsing a search string") essentially gave me the code I was looking for.
 Perfect!

 In this repository I have written an class ([`Query`](resume/query/query.py)) that does the parsing outlined in McGuire.
-This is an abstract base class.
-It can be inherited from to implement the same PubMed-like query interface for different kinds of database.  [`ObjectListQuery(Query)`](resume/query/objectlistquery.py) is used to query a list of objects of any type (class objects, dictionaries, etc.).
+This is an abstract base class. `Query` is a  [data access object](https://en.wikipedia.org/wiki/Data_access_object) (DAO) - it provides access to a database abstracted from the details of any particular database type.
+It can be inherited from to implement the same PubMed-like query interface for different kinds of
+database:
+- [`ObjectListQuery(Query)`](resume/query/objectlistquery.py) is used to query a list of objects of any type (class objects, dictionaries, etc.).
-Fields are added simply, with a one-line specification. [`SQLQuery(Query)`](resume/query/sqlquery.py) is used to generate SQL queries.
-You can write your own subclass! `Query` is a  [data access object](https://en.wikipedia.org/wiki/Data_access_object) (DAO) - it provides access to a database abstracted from the details of any particular database type.
+Fields are added simply, with a one-line specification.
+- [`SQLQuery(Query)`](resume/query/sqlquery.py) is used to generate SQL queries.
+- [`MongoQuery(Query)`](resume/query/mongoquery.py) is used to generate MongoDB queries for PyMongo.

+You can write your own subclass!

 ----
 (C) Copyright 2017-2024 Sean Parsons, Cambridge, UK.